nasa/webgs/certs/README.md

 Change DNS values to match your domain name, or use localhost as DNS.1 and delete DNS.2 if unnamed.
 Then save the file.

-I replaced localhost with my machine name, {your domain name} in the first and last openssl command.
-It should work with local host as well.
-I wanted to make sure I could access webgs from a remote client and localhost usually translates to 127.0.0.1 not 0.0.0.0.

 Create Certificate Authority:

     openssl req -x509 -nodes -new -sha256 -days 1024 -newkey rsa:2048 -keyout RootCA.key -out RootCA.pem -subj "/C=US/CN=localhost"